sa2c/python-oop-novice/_episodes/02-writing-classes.md

 - "The `__init__` method is called when instances are constructed"
 ---

-One important aim when programming is to reduce the amount of repetition as much as practical.
-In many cases, using objects will help with this, since they can carry state that would otherwise have to be passed between functions explicitly.
+In the previous section, we've seen how objects can have different behaviour, provided by methods, which in turn are provided by the class of an object.

+But what if we want to make our own classes and objects?

-For example, if we wanted to plot a variety of quadratic functions, with a consistent set of styles, we could define a class that does this:
+If we wanted to plot a variety of quadratic functions, with a consistent set of styles, we could define a class that does this:

 ~~~